 High-performance liquid chromatography (HPLC)

 High-performance liquid chromatography (HPLC) is the most commonly used method for analyzing amino acids.
-Prior to analysis, samples typically undergo a chemical derivatization step, which makes the amino acids detectable by a UV spectrophotometer or fluorescence detector.
-This technique offers high accuracy and allows for the quantification of both essential and non-essential amino acids.
+Before analysis, samples typically undergo a chemical derivatization step, which makes the amino acids detectable by a UV spectrophotometer or a fluorescence detector.
+This technique offers high precision and allows for the quantification of both essential and non-essential amino acids.

 Detection by mass spectrometry

-In some cases, particularly for analyses requiring high sensitivity, liquid chromatography-mass spectrometry (LC-MS) is used.
-This method can detect amino acids present in very low concentrations, which is particularly useful for complex matrices such as foods or dietary supplements.
+In certain cases, particularly for analyses requiring high sensitivity, liquid chromatography-mass spectrometry (LC-MS) is used.
+This method allows the detection of amino acids present in very low concentrations, which is particularly useful for complex matrices such as foods or dietary supplements.

-To assess the digestibility and availability of amino acids, in vitro models can be used.
-These methods simulate the conditions of the gastrointestinal tract and make it possible to estimate the proportion of amino acids actually absorbable by the body.
+To assess the digestibility and bioavailability of amino acids, in vitro models can be used.
+These methods simulate the conditions of the gastrointestinal tract and allow for the estimation of the proportion of amino acids actually absorbed by the body.

 Amino acids must be chemically modified to be detected.
-This derivatization step is crucial to ensure accurate results, especially for low-concentration amino acids such as tryptophan.
+This derivatization step is crucial to ensure the accuracy of the results, especially in the case of amino acids present in low concentrations, such as tryptophan.

 Analysis and quantification

-Once the samples are prepared, they are injected into the analysis system (HPLC or LC-MS).
-The amino acids are separated according to their chemical properties and their concentration is quantified by comparing the results to a standard curve obtained with certified standards.
+Once the samples are prepared, they are injected into the analytical system (HPLC or LC-MS).
+The amino acids are separated according to their chemical properties, and their concentration is quantified by comparing the results to a standard curve obtained with certified standards.

 Are you looking for an analysis?